 Half of the third semester (15 ECTS) and the whole of the fourth semester (30 ECTS) will be fully devoted to the writing of a master’s thesis - building upon coursework and your personal experiences, and focusing on problems and issues of high personal interest and to the societies and institutions you represent.
 You will be encouraged to do fieldwork in a developing country in connection with your master's thesis.
 We consider this experience to be of particular value for research on environment and development issues.

 The majority of the students who have graduated from the Global Development and Planning programme are now working within research and teaching, in NGOs (in Norway or abroad), with Corporate Social Responsibility in the private sector, in public administration, with refugees and immigrants, in the UN system etc. The master programme may qualify for admittance to relevant doctoral programmes.

 Bachelor’s degree with a major subject of at least 80 credits within Social Sciences with at least 20 credits at supplementary level.
+Applicants will need to have 10 ECTS within social science methodology.
 A weighed, average grade of C or better is required.
 Please see Specific requirements.

 Please note that if you come from a country outside the EU/EEA and wish to study this master programme, you must apply for a residence permit/study permit to live in Norway during your studies.
 This applies although part of the programme is taught online.

 Four weeks mandatory face to face meeting in Sri Lanka.
 Most students undertake field work for 6 weeks to 3 months.